Night of the Grizzly

 to work and the bear breaks off the attack. (more on this

-determine if the bear is really gone.
-Being trained as a physician's
+and determine if the bear is really gone.
+Being trained as a

-dead isn't working and begs her to "hit the bear!" (
+that playing dead isn't working and begs her to "hit the

 It is believed that at this point in the attack, the bear let go of Tim's head which the bear had in it's mouth, and grabbed him somewhere in the upper leg area.
 The sound of Amie screaming very loudly, as Tim is clearly heard over the sounds of the storm, saying "Amie get away, get away, go away".
 Tim knew he was going to die at this point and wanted to save Amie from the same fate.
 (Herzog, Fallico 2004)